zeno4ever/map-all-spaces/README.md

 ### Instal for local use/test
 Clone this github to a local directory.
 I asume you have php and composer installed.

--- User composer to install twitter and database libary's.  'composer require catfan/medoo j7mbo/twitter-api-php'
+-- run 'composer install' to install database libary's.
 - Copy 'init_example.php' to 'init.php' and change paths to reflect your local system.
 Add the needed api keys/logins.
-- Run 'php setup.php' to create a sqlite database with table.
+- Run 'mapall_setupdatabase.sql'  to set up database and used tables.
 - You can now get all the data and proces it with 'php update.php'.
 If you run it for the first time you want to use the options "--init --all"
 - go to 'public_html' directory and use the php server to enjoy the results ('php -S localhost:8000')